gaurav1780/comp1010practicalClassMaterial/week 08 - lists 1/practicalLists1.md

 ### Question 6

-Replace the fifth item by the String `you`.
+Replace the fifth item by the String `"you"`.
 Display the list.

 ### Question 7